 - A degree of intimate friendship with the living God is given corresponding to the degree to which a person leaned upon and obeyed Jesus in this life.

-May the Lord have mercy on us as we reflect on these twelve things, that they would lead us to life and a more complete maturity for that Day.
+May the Lord graciously pour out on us His Holy Spirit us as we reflect on these twelve things, that they would lead us to life and a more complete maturity for that Day.
 Amen.